Research in Mathematics

 Analysis

-In analysis, the areas of research are harmonic analysis, and related topics.
+In analysis, the areas of research are harmonic analysis and PDEs, with an emphasis on inverse problems, homogenization, and mathematical theory of fluid mechanics.

 Geometry and topology